 Physical & Mental Health

-All students are screened by a medical and mental health review team; where indicated, wellness plans are created collaboratively prior to travel to support any participants with specific needs while on program.
+All students are reviewed by a medical and mental health review team; where indicated, wellness plans are created collaboratively prior to travel to support any participants with specific needs while on program.
 The Experiment’s disability services are available to students, and special accommodation arrangements can be provided as needed.